PlayEveryWare/eos_plugin_for_unity/docs/android/readme_android.md

 2. Press ```Save All Changes```.

       > :heavy_exclamation_mark: This is required, even if you leave every field blank.

-    * More information about configuration settings could be found at [Platform Interface](https://dev.epicgames.com/docs/game-services/eos-platform-interface).

 3. Update the <a href="https://docs.unity3d.com/2021.3/Documentation/Manual/class-PlayerSettingsAndroid.html">Minimum API Level</a> to be at least ```Android 6.0 'Marshmallow' (API Level 23)```.